 Please let us know if you are running late, or if you will not make it for your scheduled appointment.
 We are happy to reschedule you to another time or day.

-We accept payment via cash, check, debit and all major credit cards except American Express.
+We accept payment via cash, check, debit and all major credit cards.
 We also accept FSA debit cards, if you have a flex spending account set up with your employer.
 Acupuncture is a tax-deductible health expense, for which we can provide you with invoices or end of year statements for your convenience.

 Payment is due at time of service.
 Please call for our current rates.